Chart Color Schemes

 Infrastructure

-Morphettville has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Morphettville has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-AreaSearch has identified two projects that could impact the area, including the Morphettville/Glengowrie Horse Related Activities Code Amendment and the Morphettville Racecourse Redevelopment.
-Other notable projects are the Westfield Marion Expansion and Tram Grade Separation Projects.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified two projects likely impacting this area.
+Key projects are Morphettville/Glengowrie Horse Related Activities Code Amendment, Morphettville Racecourse Redevelopment, Westfield Marion Expansion, and Tram Grade Separation Projects.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.